May Recap and June Outlook

 The Smart Investor

 Gary Cassell is president of Premier Wealth Advisory Services, an independent, fee-only wealth management firm.
 With over 25 years of experience in the financial industry, Gary is passionate about helping families, business owners, and executives live their lives by design, not by default, through personalized wealth management and unparalleled service.
 Gary earned a bachelor’s degree in physics from Hastings College and is a long-time resident of St. Louis, where he lives with his beautiful wife and two wonderful children.
-When he’s not working, you can find Gary spending time with his family, coaching baseball, hiking, playing tennis, walking, and brewing beer.
+When he’s not working, you can find Gary spending time with his family, coaching baseball, hiking, playing tennis and pickleball, walking, and brewing beer.
 To learn more about Gary, connect with him on LinkedIn.

 The information contained herein is intended to be used for educational purposes only and is not exhaustive.
 Diversification and/or any strategy that may be discussed does not guarantee against investment losses but are intended to help manage risk and return.
 If applicable, historical discussions and/or opinions are not predictive of future events.
 The content is presented in good faith and has been drawn from sources believed to be reliable.
 The content is not intended to be legal, tax or financial advice.
 Please consult a legal, tax or financial professional for information specific to your individual situation.